Applications, Interviews and Offers

 English language requirements for all applicants

 All applicants, including native speakers, are required to hold an accepted English language qualification.
 For the majority of UK applicants this is satisfied by already holding at least a grade B in GCSE English Language.
 Those who have not achieved this or an accepted equivalent qualification will need to take one of the accepted English language tests: a full list of these can be found under here.
-Results must be received by the College by the 20th July 2017 for those applying in the 2016/17 UCAS cycle.
-For students applying in the 2017/ 2018 UCAS cycle the deadline will be during the third week of July 2018.
+Results must be received by the College by the 13 July 2018 for students applying in the 2017/18 UCAS cycle.

 Selection for interview